Charges dropped against man accused of road rage attack in ‘terrible lie’

 Six days after the incident, according to Hummel, Stackhouse and Mann went to 10 Barrel Brewing.
 When they left, Mann allegedly threw herself onto the hood of a car and "flopped to the ground."

-In October of 2016, police said the found Mann sprawled in the road pretending to be unconscious after a single-car crash.
+In October of 2016, police said they found Mann sprawled in the road pretending to be unconscious after a single-car crash.
 Then, in November of 2017, Hummel said the women called 911 to report that they had been a vehicle, but investigators failed to find any evidence backing up their story.

 After Stackhouse's name and photo surfaced in the media following the June 1 incident, prosecutors charged her in a separate road rage incident on Mother's Day, when a woman said Stackhouse rammed her car twice before punching her in the face.